 A Compromised Immune System

 Of course, I had a lot of questions.
 I was critical of a lot of the things right from the beginning.
-For example; all the money envelopes, kneeling before “the prophet”, certain warfare prayers that involved killing my enemies, and other things triggered my inner critic.
+For example; all the money envelopes, kneeling before “the prophet”, certain warfare prayers that involved killing and cursing my enemies, and other things triggered my inner critic.
 But I told myself that I was new and needed to learn.
 That I needed to humble myself and be prepared to sacrifice everything for the King of Kings.

 Furthermore, if I’m being honest, I had a compromised spiritual immune system.
 Since I had just given my life to Christ I was prepared to take instructions.
 And there were plenty of them at Miracle Arena.